You’ve decided to invest in employee engagement software.

 Without specialized employee engagement software, your team would need to do the following to come up with relevant, useful survey questions:

-- Pull out the most common themes from these focus groups
+- Pull out the most common themes from these workshops

 - Turn these themes into clear questions